andreasschmittner/MOBI2.1_local/README.md

 # MOBI2.1_local
 This repository contains run directories for MOBI2.1 with different configurations.

 mobi_o2_n_fe_si_ca_caco3_c13_c15_c14 includes oxygen, nitrogen, iron, silicon, carbon/alkalinity, calcium carbonate, and the isotopes 13C, 15N and radiocarbon.
+This directory includes variable P:N and Si:N stoichiometry contributed by Nate Fillmann.

 mobi_o2_n_fe_si_ca_caco3_c14 includes all of the above prognostic variables except 13C and 15N.
 This version is considerably faster than the one with those isotopes.